 - 1. Determine 3A Zoning Locations: Meet with the committee to decide on 3A zoning locations.
 This decision should be made based on the development constraints and opportunities analysis and public input included in this HPP.
 MAPC will also conduct a 3A suitability mapping analysis to inform this decision. - 2.
-Engage the Development Community: Facilitate interviews with local and regional developers to better understand barriers and opportunities to developing in Nahant. - 3.
 Make Zoning Recommendations: Conduct a parcel analysis in the 3A study areas and propose high-level zoning recommendations.

-- 4. Model Compliance: Use the state's compliance model to ensure draft zoning meets state requirements. - 5.
-Collect Public Input: Present multiple zoning options at a town-wide public forum and collect public input to determine the preferred zoning scenario. - 6.
+- 3. Model Compliance: Use the state's compliance model to ensure draft zoning meets state requirements. - 4.
+Collect Public Input: Present multiple zoning options at a town-wide public forum and collect public input to determine the preferred zoning scenario. - 5.
+Engage the Development Community: Facilitate interviews with local and regional developers to better understand barriers and opportunities to developing in Nahant. - 6.
 Draft final zoning: Establish detailed zoning regulations describing the permitted housing, density, and dimensional standards based on compliance modeling, public input, and analysis to date. - 7.
-Build support: Meet with town boards and other key stakeholders to build support for the draft zoning ahead of the Spring Town Meeting 2024.
+Build support: Meet with town boards and other key stakeholders to build support for the draft zoning ahead of the Spring Town Meeting 2025.

-4. Consider Using Publicly Owned Development Opportunity Sites for Affordable Housing and Town-wide Public Park Space
+4. Consider Using Publicly Owned Development Opportunity Sites for Affordable Housing and new Town-wide Public Park Space